Instructions for a Gathering

 Begin with your feet—half open—

-not like a prayer, but somehow tendered
+but somehow tendered

 for veneration.